getredash/website/website/_kb/data-sources/querying-a-google-spreadsheet.md

 (optionally) sheet number, separated by a vertical bar symbol (|).
 For
 example: `1DFuuOMFzNoFQ5EJ2JE2zB79-0uR5zVKvc0EikmvnDgk|0` to load the first sheet or `1DFuuOMFzNoFQ5EJ2JE2zB79-0uR5zVKvc0EikmvnDgk|1` to load the second.
+The Spreadsheet ID is the whole query, leave out any SQL.

 {% callout info %}
 **What is the Spreadsheet ID?**